Lower Dolpo Trek

 Lower Dolpo Trek Cost

-There is always a chance for customizing this trek.
+There is always a chance to customize this trek.
 You can cut short this Nepal trekking package by removing two high passes.
-On the other hand, you can also extend this trek to Upper Dolpo trek, Rara Lake trek or Upper Dolpo Mustang trek, etc.
+On the other hand, you can also extend this trek to the Upper Dolpo trekRara Lake trek, or the Upper Dolpo Mustang trek, etc.

 Lower Dolpo Trek Map

-Lower Dolpo Trek begins from Dunai, the administrative headquarters of Dolpo district.
+Lower Dolpo Trek begins from Dunai, the administrative headquarters of the Dolpo district.
 You can’t reach Dunai by road, but you have to fly from Kathmandu via Nepalgunj.

-From Dunai, you move along Tarakot, Laina and Nawarapani to reach Dho Tarap.
+From Dunai, you move along Tarakot, Laina, and Nawarapani to reach Dho Tarap.
 Spending a day at this world’s highest permanent human settlement area, you continue the journey.

 You then cross Numa La Pass (5,318 m) and Baga La Pass (5,190 m) and get to Ringmo Village.
 You have a spare day there to discover the beauty of Shey Phoksundo Lake.